 Fighting to control her developing power, and facing danger on multiple fronts, Sierra will have to use all her resources to stay alive.

-Fluidus Rising is the first book in The Ardere Series.
+Fluidus Rising is the first book in the Dark Legacy series.

 Available on Amazon

 Those of us that type a lot will most likely encounter wrist pain or strain at one point or another.
 When writing a detailed outline for one of my books, I found myself typing over 7k for several days.
 I was proud of the amount of work I had completed but the progress came at a price.
 My right wrist and finger joints began to ache.
 Below I’m going to share what has helped me to recover from the pain.